Cosmetics regulations in Australia

 - Consumer rights – so your customers receive a quality product at a competitive price, and receive the quantity of product they paid for.

 - Privacy – so customers’ personal information is protected.

 When you’re starting out, it can be confusing to know what registrations are required by law.

-Here are the main ones to be aware of:
+Here are the main ones to know about:

-* Cosmetic product registration – in Australia, we don’t need to register cosmetic products like they do in the EU.
-If you’re wanting to sell in the EU, contact Sophie from Cosmetic Label Review Services for advice.
+- Cosmetic product registration – in Australia, we don’t need to register cosmetic products like they do in the EU.

 Key cosmetics regulations